Science Diction: Spanish Flu

 In this episode, we go back to 1918 and a pandemic which wasn’t Spanish at all.

 Science Diction is hosted and produced by Johanna Mayer.
 Our producer and editor is Elah Feder.
 We had additional story editing from Nathan Tobey, and fact checking help from Michelle Harris.
-Our composer is Daniel Peterschmidt.
+Our composer is D Peterschmidt.
 We also included audio from “The Liberty Loan March,” performed by the United States Marine Band, which is in the public domain.
 Special thanks to Alan Kraut, who’s worked extensively on the topic of immigration, disease, and prejudice, for speaking with us.
 And to Chris Naffziger, who spoke to us about St. Louis’s response to the 1918 pandemic.
 You can read more of his reporting for St. Louis Magazine.